MicrosoftDocs/playfab-docs/playfab-docs/features/analytics/experiments/index.md

 PlayFab has scalable and integrable [APIs](https://docs.microsoft.com/rest/api/playfab/experimentation/experimentation) for experimentation.
 The APIs and associated operation details are as below:

-> [!Note]
-> To learn more details on the Experiments APIs, refer [here] (https://docs.microsoft.com/rest/api/playfab/experimentation/experimentation)

 | **API Name**                    | **Operation**                              |
 |:---------------------------------- |:-----------------------------------|